-Ever heard about Google My Business posts?
-They are the real deal for marketing your business locally, especially if you are a small business.
+Google My Business posts effectively market your business locally, particularly for small businesses.
 When you look up a business on Google, you will see a window on the left of your screen in the search results.
 This window contains all the details about the business, like the working hours, address, and more.
 This is because the company created its GMB profile.

-If you want to schedule Google My Business posts for your business, you can do so by using a social media scheduler. you can automate Google My Business posts, allowing you to relax and focus on strategy building for your business’s marketing.
+You can schedule Google My Business posts using a social media scheduler, automating posts while you focus on marketing strategies for your business.
 The entire process of scheduling and posting will be automated along with other benefits that we will see later below.

 What Is a Google My Business Post?